pavelbrm/pavelbrm.github.io/_posts/2021-03-06-package-layout-name.md

 ## Before We Begin

 I've been planning on publishing this draft for a month, but could not quite get to it.
-Over past couple of weeks the question of naming packages popped up a few times in the code reviews I've done, and every time it happened I wanted I had had this draft published.
-Referring those conversations to the material below would have been helpful.
+Over past couple of weeks the question of naming packages popped up a few times in the code reviews I've conducted, and every time it happened I wanted I had had this draft published.
+Referring the material below in those conversations would have been helpful.

 It's surprising how often in day-to-day work life you can see poorly named packages.
 The Go Team did a good job in early days of the language in spreading its views on how packages in Go were supposed to be named.
 However, in recent years, the information has not been on people's radars, and more and more developers just don't pay enough attention to whether the package they're adding is named well or not.